csc-training/csc-env-eff/slides/05_batch_jobs.md

 - When you login to CSC's supercomputers, you end up in one of the login nodes of the computer.
     - These login nodes are shared by all users and they are [not intended for heavy computing.](https://docs.csc.fi/computing/overview/#usage-policy)
 - If you have a heavier job that still requires interactive response (_e.g._ graphical user interface )
-    - >llocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/)
+    - >Allocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/)